Brush Yourself Off And Try Again: An Invention Story

 "We ordered the 10,000 [brushes] this time, instead of the hundred thousand," says Davidson.

-When I spoke with Davidson and Smith tin 2014, I asked them whether they'd take the money if a big toothbrush manufacturer offered to buy them out.
+When I spoke with Davidson and Smith in 2014, I asked them whether they would take the money if a big toothbrush manufacturer offered to buy them out.

 At the time, both said no. "It's not about money," said Davidson.
 "It's about winning.
 And it's about beating these guys at their own game and showing we can do something better."

 That was three years ago.
-I asked if they'd take the money now.
+I asked whether they would take the money now.

 "Yes," said Smith without hesitation.
 "If it was an eye-popping amount of money, then yes, most definitely."
 Davidson qualified that answer.
 "It would have to be a pretty substantial amount," he said.

-Clearly he's still got some fight in him.
+Clearly he has still got some fight in him.
 The toothbrush wars aren't over.